webrtc/webrtc-org/web-apis/chrome/unified-plan/index.md

 ### Phase 3: Switch the default

 The date for the switch will be set in consultation with the users, after extensive testing.
+Our current plan is M72 (beta December 2018, stable January 2019).

 In this phase, we’ll change the default value of the sdpSemantics flag to “unified-plan”.
 Applications that discover that they need more time to convert can set the sdpSemantics flag explicitly to “plan-b” in order to recover previous behaviour.

+As part of testing, we expect to try changing the default value of the flag in Canary multiple times over the development cycle of M71 and M72.

 We will be monitoring the usage of the flag, and the amount of SDP being received with “Plan B” semantics, in order to set the date for phase 4.
 ### Phase 4: Remove “plan B”

 In this phase, the sdpSemantics flag and all code for supporting Plan B will be removed from Chrome.
 Setting the sdpSemantics flag will not be an error, but will have no effect.

+## Further information

+For information on Unified Plan in the C++ API, see the [C++ API transition plan](TBD).

+For detailed information on how to modify your application for Unified plan, see the [Web API transition guide](TBD).